Jiraphapa/openfoam-docker-cloud/README.md

 $ ./post-compilation.sh
 ```
 #### Creating and running image built from the Docker hub repository
 If you are using GCP and have chosen **Deploy a container image to this VM instance** during the setup, it will automatically pull an image from the Docker hub repository from the specified url.

-You can also pull the image from the repository and run
+You can also manually pull the image from the repository and run
 ```sh
 $ docker pull jiraphapa/openfoam-docker-cloud
 $ docker run -it --rm jiraphapa/openfoam-docker-cloud